 The Australia Awards are prestigious international scholarships funded by the Australian Government and administered by the Department of Foreign Affairs and Trade (DFAT) that aim to develop leadership potential and stimulate lasting change by empowering a global network of talented individuals through high-quality education experiences in Australia and overseas.

-Bendigo and Adelaide Bank Limited provide a number of scholarships for year 12 students undertaking University studies (Undergraduate) for the first time in 2017.
-This Scholarship is aimed at students from rural and regional locations.
-Applications are now closed for 2017.
+Bendigo and Adelaide Bank Limited provide a number of scholarships for year 12 students undertaking university studies (undergraduate) for the first time in 2018.
+This scholarship is aimed at students from rural and regional locations.
+Applications open 1 December 2017 until 29 January 2018.

 For more information, visit Bendigo Bank website